Akshat-C-Kulkarni/Sign-Language-Detection/README.md

 ## 🌟 Introduction

 The application bridges the communication gap by interpreting ASL gestures in real-time.
-It leverages a Python-based deep learning model for gesture recognition and presents the output through a modern, user-friendly React frontend.
+It leverages a Python-based machine learning model for gesture recognition and presents the output through a modern, user-friendly React frontend.

 ## 🔄 Workflow